Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get the structure of a LOINC panel or form' and provides concrete examples (CBC, metabolic panel, assessment forms).
-It distinguishes from sibling tools like loinc_details (single code details) and loinc_search (searching).
+The description clearly states the tool's function with a specific verb ('Get') and resource ('structure of a LOINC panel or form').
+It also provides concrete examples (CBC, metabolic panel) and explicitly mentions returning the list of LOINC codes, which distinguishes it from sibling tools like loinc_search and loinc_details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.